lm-sys/lm-sys.github.io/blog/2023-11-09-llm-decontaminator.md

 ## **Stronger Detection Method: LLM Decontaminator**

-To address the risk of possible contamination, we propose a new contamination detection method ``LLM decontaminator''.
+To address the risk of possible contamination, we propose a new contamination detection method "LLM decontaminator".
 It can accurately remove a dataset's rephrased samples relative to a benchmark.

 This LLM decontaminator involves two steps: